 Step 1: Mix Dough

 First, we measure out our dry ingredients into a medium sized bowl.
 Then cut in the frozen vegan butter using a pastry blender.
 Before adding the butter, cut it into small cubes.
 You want pea sized lumps of flour and butter mixed together.
 They will form a clump when squeezed together in your hand.

 Add in ice water and lemon juice.
 Gently mix it with a fork until the dough comes together.
 If it doesn’t form a ball when squeezed together it doesn’t have enough water.
 Add extra water one-two tablespoons at a time while folding with fork.
 It should be a crumbly dough when mixed.

 Separate the dough into two balls and form each into a dough disc.
 The top crust can be slightly smaller than the dough ball for the bottom crust.
 Flatten each ball into one inch thick round discs and wrap with plastic wrap.

-You need to give the gluten time to rest.
-By resting our dough in the fridge, the gluten will relax and it will keep our plant butter from melting into our crust.
+You need to give the gluten time to rest and relax.
+By chilling the dough in the fridge, the gluten will relax and it will keep the plant butter from melting into the crust.

 Since vegan butter has a lower melting point, it needs to rest for hour before rolling out.
 Leave it in the fridge until the next day or up to 3 days before using.
 It also freezes well as a disc.